 Sauerkraut contains high levels of vitamin C and B vitamins (much higher bio-availability compared to raw or cooked cabbage) and is packed with probiotics that help rebalance your gastro-intestinal health.
 Be sure to pick the lacto-fermented form of sauerkraut, typically found in the refrigerated section of the store.
 You do not want to pick up kraut in vinegar as it lacks any probiotics.
-I talk about the connection between your digestive health and your hormones in this free workshop “How to Use Food to Rebalance Your Hormones.”

 - 1 cup lacto-fermented sauerkraut